parisni/mimic-omop-guidelines/03-result.md

 remark all the error lign are deleted

 - Columns
-% of sources columns which fits to CDM ex : storetime and chartime
+% of sources columns which doesn't fits to CDM

 ## terminology mapping coverage
 - ICD-9-CM